 You can’t restore a blog if you don’t have the posts, the database is a solution, but, seems complicated for newbies.
 So, login to your WordPress dashboard, locate ”Tools”, then click on ”Export”.
 Next, check all the content, and download the file in a safe place and make copies.

-That file includes your posts, links, users, and everything except images that you downloaded in the above step when you restore your posts, the images will be linked directly from this file.
+That file includes your posts, links, users, and everything except images that you downloaded in the above step, when you restore your posts, the images will be linked directly from this file.

 Download plugins settings

 You can’t restore your plugins settings without the original parameters.
-The majority of WordPress plugins include an export option for moving plugins setting.
+The majority of WordPress plugins includes an export option for moving plugins setting.
 The WordPress SEO plugin, for example, lets you export and download all your post SEO information and import them into the new server.
 All you have to do is to click the plugin link, Import & Export and finally download the settings and save.

 Never forget to export and download the TablePress tables if you have used tables in your posts.
 This is the only method to restore them, you can restore the TablePress tables from the database.

 The same thing for the other plugins, just find an export option and download the file in XML version.
-If you can find any option to download a plugin setting, then, you need to edit the settings manually on the new server.
+If you can find any option to download a plugin setting, then, you need to edit the settings manually in the new server.

-If you have the Genesis framework and themes, you can easily export all the theme settings and customizations with a click of a button.
+If you have the Genesis framework and themes, you can easily export all the theme settings, and customizations with a click of a button.
 Just click on Genesis and Import/Export, then download the file.
 On the new server, you need to click Import and upload the saved file to restore all your theme settings.

 Verify the new server